Idol School (2017 TV series): Episode 2

-Kim Na-yeon was the worst student in the mid-way point of the broadcast, so she had to plead for votes at the end of the live update.
-In the formation practice, Lee Si-an struggled again, having already been singled-out as a poor dancer the day before.
-Then 10 more were singled out due to lack of individual co-ordination, but they managed to improve on the third try.
-Yoo Ji-Na, on the other hand, was praised after noticing the problems with the details of the formation, despite being a poor individual dancer yesterday.
-Bae Eun Yeong was also praised for her continued support of the group despite being set in the corner and stuck in the back half of the group, thus showing great leadership.
-It also gave them a lesson to acknowledge each other's differences in expressing frustration and signs for asking help.
-So peer-study pairs are formed, where an older, or stronger dancer will take care of the weaker one.
+Kim Na-yeon is the worst student in the mid-way point of the broadcast, so she pleads for votes at the end of the live update.
+In the formation practice, Lee Si-an struggles again, having already been singled-out as a poor dancer the day before.
+Then, 10 more are singled out due to lack of individual coordination, but they manage to improve on the third try.
+Yoo Ji-Na, on the other hand, is praised after noticing the problems with the details of the formation, despite being a poor individual dancer the previous day.
+Bae Eun Yeong is also praised for her continued support of the group despite being set in the corner and stuck in the back half of the group, showing great leadership.
+It also gives them a lesson to acknowledge each other's differences in expressing frustration and signs for asking help.
+Thus, peer-study pairs are formed, where an older, or stronger dancer will take care of the weaker one.